open-edge-insights/eii-tools/Benchmarking/video-benchmarking-tool/README.md

     sudo -E ./execute_test.sh $PWD/sample_test 16 60 /opt/intel/pcm /home/intel/IEdgeInsights
     ```

-4. The execution log, performance logs, and the output.csv will be saved in TEST_DIR/< timestamp >/ so that the same test case can be ran multiple times without overwriting the output.
-You can see if the test ocurred any errors in the execution.log, and you can see the results of a successful test in output.csv.
+4. The execution log, performance logs, and the output.csv will be saved in TEST_DIR/< timestamp >/ so that the same test case can be run multiple times without overwriting the output.
+You can see if the test ocurred any errors in the execution.log, and you can see the results of a successful test in final_output.csv.